Smart-DS/R2PD/docs/source/index.rst

 ..
-Resource Data Tool documentation master file, created by sphinx-quickstart on Thu Feb 23 16:42:24 2017.
+Renewable Resource and Power Data tool (R2PD) documentation master file, created by sphinx-quickstart on Thu Feb 23 16:42:24 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Resource Data Tool's documentation!
+Welcome to Renewable Resource and Power Data tool (R2PD)'s documentation!
 ==============================================

 Contents: